 The initiation, change, dose adjustment, or augmentation of psychotropic medication(s) is indicated

-The treating clinician thinks PGx testing can benefit the patient and refers the patient to the PRECISE-CaRE Hub
+The treating clinician thinks PGx testing can benefit the patient and refers the patient for testing

 Exclusion criteria: Participants will be excluded from participation if any of the following are true: